SpagoBILabs/SpagoBI/README.md

 If this is your first contact with SpagoBI, it is highly recommended to have a look to the brief [Demo](http://demo.spagobi.org/Demo/index.html#).

-## Build and Install
+## Install

-Build and Install documentation for SpagoBI can be found at [the corresponding section of the Admin Manual](doc/admin/README.md).
+Install documentation for SpagoBI can be found at [the corresponding section of the Admin Manual](doc/admin/README.md#installation).

 ## Running

-How to run SpagoBI can be found at [the corresponding section of the Admin Manual](doc/admin/README.md).
+How to start and stop SpagoBI can be found at [the corresponding section of the Admin Manual](doc/admin/README.md#how-to-start-and-stop-spagobi-server).

 [Top](#top)